In Nebraska, students looking to earn their GED diplomas can take the exam online or at an official Nebraska GED test center.

 The GED exam is for people who never finished high school and who want to get into college and training programs or get better employment.
 Virtually all U.S. colleges and employers consider the GED certificate equivalent to a high school diploma.

 Many employers require applicants to hold a GED certificate or high school diploma for employment or promotions.
 The GED exam is now more comprehensive than ever before and is better in line with university requirements and industry demands.
+The free support offered on this website (practice tests and video lessons) is courtesy of Onsego GED Prep, a premium course recognized by GED Testing Service.

 The four computer-based GED subtests are scored on a scale with a range from 100 to 200.